cjw296/carthorse/README.rst

 The following actions are currently available:

 ``run``
-  The the specified command in a shell.
+  Run the specified command in a shell.
 The full environment will be passed through and ``$TAG`` will contain the tag computed from the tag format.

 ``create_tag``